sergiorosendo/sale_price_prediction/README.md

 4. Install the required libraries.

-	`pip install -r requirements.txt`
+	`$ pip install -r requirements.txt`

+Using *conda* is preferred, *pip* may fail to install some libraries like *shap* if some microsoft visual studio resources are not already installed.

+### Executing Notebooks

 Once you have the libraries installed you can edit the source code and interact with the notebooks yourself.

-To execute the notebooks, with your virtual environment activated, execute:
+To open the notebooks, with the virtual environment activated, in this project's folder, execute:

     $ jupyter notebook

 This should open a browser tab in which you can select and run the notebooks.